HomAfromPTZ/Request-Call-Back-Translated/readme.txt

 By default, this plugin displays a call back button that can be added anywhere on the site via a single line of code (e.g. header.php), which when clicked will open the request form in a lightbox.
 The button label, colour, position is configurable from the plugin settings page.

 The plugin also provides the option to add the request form to an existing WordPress page instead of opening a lightbox, if preferred.
-This feature is useful if you don't want to use the built-in request button and want want to use your own link instead.
+This feature is useful if you don't want to use the built-in request button and want to use your own link instead.

 = Configurable options =
 * Button label